ABarranco95/node-express/README.md

 # Create Module
 create your module file 'myModule.js'.

-In Node, 'module.exports' is an object that will hold code to be exported.
+In Node, `module.exports` is an object that will hold code to be exported.

 For examples